Our support and training does not stop once you are approved. All foster carers get an extensive support and training package, including:

 - the child’s birthday

 - a religious holiday celebrated by the child

 - a holiday for the child, including for summer holiday outings and towards school trips.

 Friends and family foster carers

-You may be caring for a child who is subject to a Care order, meaning you become a full foster carer, even if the child is known to you and may be related to you.
-Friends and family foster carers receive special advice and support from a dedicated ‘family plus’ team and can also attend all same training as other foster carers .
-The family plus team will also help you to plan ahead for permanent arrangements for the child.
+You may be caring for a child who is subject to a Care Order, meaning you become a foster carer, even if the child is known to you and may be related to you.
+Friends and family foster carers receive special advice and support from a dedicated Permanence team and can attend the same training as other foster carers.
+The Permanence team will also help you to plan ahead for permanent arrangements for the child.

 What is the next step?

-Details of the next sessions can be on our how to apply page.
+Details of the next sessions can be found on our how to apply page.